laravel/docs/homestead.md

             type: "apache"
             xhgui: 'true'

-To add xhgui to an existing site, run `vagrant provision`.
+To add XHGui to an existing site, run `vagrant provision`.

 To profile a web request, add `xhgui=on` as a query parameter to a request.
 A cookie will be set with a 1 hour expiry from the last request to make it easy to profile AJAX and POST requests from a browser.
 View the results by browsing to `/xhgui` on your site.